 Artwork of many flavours and categories.
 Freehand artwork with a love of illustration and cartooning.
 Graphic art in the form of logos, layout and design.
 Fine artwork in the form of paintings and portraiture.
 My years of experience, and a joy of creative expression, has seen me complete many an art project in an eclectic range of areas.

-I have a strong skill in writing, with a large vocabulary.
+I have a strong skill in writing (see my Author page), with a large vocabulary.
 A spell-checker is a tool, not a crutch.

 I get along with all manner of people, customers and even sales reps.

 Computers!
 I am as adept with computer graphic technology as any person can claim to be in the ever-changing world of upgrades and "improvements".

 I'm very comfortable with the Macintosh and well-acquainted with the Windows platform.
 I am extremely versatile with the Big Guys: Adobe Illustrator, Adobe Photoshop, and InDesign.
 From scanner to screen to printer, I've logged many thousands of hours commanding the digital tools of modern art and design.
 I am fully loaded with two Macs, scanner, printer and assorted peripheral devices.

 Acrylic paints and coloured pencil.
 Pen and brush and ink.
 Pencil and paper.
 I have an accomplished skill in freehand drawing, being able to actually create a needed spot illustration element without a clipart disk.

 Years as a "jack of all art trades" has left me with more clients and experiences than I can list without getting repetitive.
 Below are highlights from the last decade or so:

 Notable and significant design work for all the branches of the Gabriel Dumont Institute.
 Annual reports, brochures, special event posters, logos and business cards only start the list.
 I've enjoyed a fine relationship with the people there.